geraldstanje/longest_compound_word/README.md

 #Overview
-This app finds the longest compound word from a sortest list of words
+This app finds the longest compound word from a sortest list of words.

 ##Set GOPATH
 Go the the top directory and set the GOPATH using: